-A report released today from the Culture, Media and Sport Committee acknowledges that cuts in public spending will have a major impact on arts and heritage organisations, and some may well be forced to close.
-However, the report also notes that over recent years the arts have enjoyed a period of high levels of public investment and criticises the Arts Council in particular for wasting money on some projects.
+Committee acknowledges cuts in public spending will have a major impact on arts and heritage organisations, with some being forced to close.
+Report also notes that over recent years the arts have enjoyed a period of high levels of public investment and criticises the Arts Council in particular for wasting money on some projects.

 John Whittingdale, Chair of the Committee, said: